PMQs Sketch: Choices Edition -

 Psychologists sometimes talk about the ‘Choice Paradox’ – the more choices you have available, the worse a decision you make.
 Theresa May will need to divert more than just Philip Dunne’s life science funding to cutting-edge psychological research instead if modern science is to have any chance of explaining Jeremy Corbyn’s decision to focus on the UN’s Special Rapporteur’s report on “extreme poverty” in the UK instead.
 Perhaps Corbyn confused the acronyms for EU and UN.
 Perhaps it was all just a ruse for him to get the phrase “Universal Discredit” onto the record.
 Which is the only thing that can be said for either leader’s performance today…

-Ian Blackford may be a shadow of Angus Robertson at PMQs but was positively colossus-like in comparison to his principle counterparts, “inadvertently” creating the only real moment of drama as he clashed with Bercow over whether he was suggesting that May had misled the House “inadvertently or otherwise”, “perhaps inadvertently”, or finally just “inadvertently”, sadly backing down just in time to avoid another entirely spontaneous SNP mass exodus.
+Ian Blackford may only be a blend to Angus Robertson’s single malt at PMQs but was positively Laphroigian in comparison to May and Corbyn’s JD today, “inadvertently” creating the only real moment of drama as he clashed with Bercow over whether he was suggesting that May had misled the House “inadvertently or otherwise”, “perhaps inadvertently”, or finally just “inadvertently”, sadly backing down just in time to avoid another entirely spontaneous SNP mass exodus.
 Not wanting to be outdone as most troublesome regional party leader, Nigel Dodds attempted to initiate a game of charades with May, vigorously miming digging a hole and shouting “read the advice” across the Chamber at her.
 On the basis of today’s session the only advice anyone needs is not to bother tuning into PMQs if you’re interested in the main issues of the day…